Beware of Pickpockets: A Practical Attack against Blocking Cards: Introduction

-Our contributions are as follows: \begin{itemize} \item We perform a security analysis of $14$ popular blocking cards at the time of conducting our experiment; \item We design a novel attack aimed at extracting the content of a smart card that is protected by a blocking card.
-We execute the attack against $14$ blocking cards protecting MIFARE cards and evaluate their vulnerability; \item We provide an in-depth analysis of the effectiveness of different types of noise, which may serve as a design guideline for future development of blocking cards; \item We release our tool in open source. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We perform a security analysis of $11$ popular blocking cards at the time of conducting our experiment; \item We design a novel attack aimed at extracting the content of a smart card that is protected by a blocking card.
+We execute the attack against $11$ blocking cards protecting MIFARE cards and evaluate their vulnerability.
+Our results highlight that the noise type implemented by the blocking cards highly affects the eavesdropping protection quality; \item We provide an in-depth analysis of the effectiveness of different types of noise, which may serve as a design guideline for the future development of blocking cards; \item We release our tool in open source at: